 - Where are the Catacombs in Paris, France?

 What are the Paris Catacombs?

 The Catacombs of Paris are a labyrinth of tunnels and tombs that date back to the late 18th Century.
-The Catacombs are located underground and are one of the most popular tourist attractions in Paris.
+The Catacombs are underground and one of Paris’s most popular tourist attractions.
 More than six million people visit the Catacombs each year.

 There are 131 steps down and 112 to climb back up, so you’ll want a pair of comfortable shoes to wear during your typical hour-long trip.

-Believe it or not, only a small section of the mass grave is available to visitors.
-The Catacombs of Paris go for several blocks beyond what you can see when you visit through ordinary tickets or guided tours.
+Believe it or not, only a tiny section of the mass grave is available to visitors.
+The Catacombs of Paris go for several blocks beyond what you can see when you visit through regular tickets or guided tours.